3012.8 Reloadable Debit Card Account Procedure

 1. Reconciler completes and documents monthly account reconciliations between the US Bank Account Reconciliation Report and the Card Load Report on the US Bank Account Reconciliation Worksheet within 30 days of month end.

-2. Reconciler submits the monthly account reconciliation, Account Reconciliation Report, and Card Load Report via e-mail to Cash Management (cstdnfnd@bussvc.wisc.edu) and their Dean’s/Business Office within 30 days of month end.
+2. Reconciler submits the monthly reconciliation, Account Reconciliation Report, and Card Load Report via the Custodian Fund System within 30 days of month end.

 2. Replenishments